department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/evidence.md

 -	All related service-treatment and personnel records
 -	Any related private medical records

 We consider disability benefit claims fully developed when you have no more evidence to send and the only help you need from us is getting federal records and providing—or helping to provide—added medical exams or doctors' opinions.
-If VA figures out other private records exist that we need to decide your claim, we'll remove your claim from the FDC program and process it through the traditional claims process.
+If we discover that there are other private records we need to decide your claim, we'll remove your claim from the FDC program and process it through the traditional claims process.

 #### Standard Claims